nibzard/agentprobe-community/packages/dashboard/DEPLOYMENT.md

 ### Static Export Configuration

-The dashboard is configured for static export to work with Cloudflare Pages:
+The dashboard is configured for static export to work with Cloudflare Workers static assets:

 ```javascript
 // next.config.js